 If aches, pains and sore spots are preventing sleep or waking you in the night, try a different sleep position…or upgrade your sleeping equipment.

-Treat sleep the way we treat food
+Treat sleep the way you treat food

-Why not treat good sleep like we do good food—as a treasured, essential nutrient?
+So, why not treat good sleep like we do good food—as a treasured, essential nutrient?

 Think about it.
 Just as we plan the ingredients and the logistics of every healthy meal—what to serve and when, when to prepare, when to serve—we should prepare for healthy sleep with the same care, and greet it with the same pleasure and gratitude.